 Learning is carefully planned around the children's interests giving them opportunities to learn through play and make choices about their learning.
 We have a passionate and creative Early Years team who provide a stimulating indoor and outdoor environment that enables children to develop as individuals and make good progress.

 Reception class go on regular educational visits to enhance their learning.
-This year they have been to Kidzania, The Golden Hinde, the local post office, Sydenham woods, Crystal Palace Farm and the Horniman Museum and Gardens.
+Recent visits have included: Kidzania, The Golden Hinde, the local post office, Sydenham woods, Crystal Palace Farm and the Horniman Museum and Gardens.

 They have weekly Forest School sessions in which they spend an afternoon outdoors in all weathers playing and interacting with nature.
 They make mud pies, natural art and dens, search for minibeasts, cook on open fires and experience the changing seasons.